Unplanned pregnancy, Options, Pregnancy Options, First Place Options

 Unplanned Pregnancy Support

 When finding out that you are unexpectedly pregnant, you may not be ready to tell your friends, family or partner.
 Knowing that you are not alone as you process this news and all of the thoughts and emotions that come with it can be very helpful and will reduce the amount of stress and overwhelm you are experiencing.
-The counsellors at First Place Options can provide you the support and space that you need as you process your unplanned pregnancy.

 Our Pregnancy Options Support offers information and unconditional support.
 Our experienced counsellors will support you in making an informed decision based on your values and the knowledge you need to make the decision.
 We will encourage you to take your time to make a decision.